DLL0415/BypassNSFW/README.md

-Removes Discord's Age Requirement on restricted channels, allowing you to view Age Restricted Content
+Removes Discord's Age Requirement on restricted channels, allowing you to view Age Restricted Content on Betterdiscord.